 Elizabeth Boyle, Fair Manager

 Elizabeth has been working with Ramsay Fairs since 2013 and has been handling exhibitor relations and operations as Fair Manager since 2017.
 Elizabeth has extensive background in fair management, as well as experience marketing and successfully operating art fairs.
 She earned her BA in Art History and is currently earning a Masters in Arts Administration.

-Alexandra Slattery is the Communications & Marketing Manager of PULSE Contemporary Art Fair.
+Alexandra Slattery is the Marketing Director of PULSE Contemporary Art Fair.
 She previously worked at ArtBinder where she helped galleries and collectors utilize new technologies to organize their inventories and promote their artists and programs.
 Alexandra holds a BA in both Art History and Journalism from New York University.

 Caitlin Britton, Partner & Sponsorship Manager

 Joining the team in 2014, Caitlin explored various aspects within PULSE - from producing social media content to on-site production - before finding her niche in building and maintaining relationships between the fair and innovative brands to make the visitor's experience more dynamic.
 She graduated in 2013 with a BA in Communications Studies from James Madison University.

 The Advisory Committee